 In order to become more authentic, you need to connect with yourself on a deeper level by being honest with yourself and being more proactive.
 The following is a list of 9 ways to connect to your authentic self.

-One way to connect to your authentic self is to become more aware.
+One way to connect to your authentic self is to become more self-aware.

 Awareness is being in the present moment and also being in tune with your personal world; or your thoughts, feelings, core values, beliefs, likes, and dislikes.

-One simple way to gain more awareness is to practice mindfulness, which takes time and patience.
-Meditation is one way to practice mindfulness, but you can also be mindful while walking, doing dishes, and driving your car.
+One simple way to gain more self-awareness is to practice mindfulness, which takes time and patience.
+Meditation is the most common type mindfulness, but you can also be mindful while walking, doing dishes, or driving your car.

 2. Be assertive.